efrecon/docker-rebase/README.md

 if you have slim images that only have the (fat) binaries necessary for their purpose.
 Rebasing the images on `busybox:latest` (the default) or `alpine:latest` facilitates debugging and introspection through running commands similar to `docker exec -it ash` on them.
-This script only works with properly tagged image names, i.e. `alpine:latest` is valid, but specifying `alpine` will fail.
+This script will automatically try to add the `:latest` tag when nor a tag, nor a digest are found.
+This might `pull` the image.

 **Note**: This project uses git [submodules], use one of the two commands below to make sure you have a copy of the submodules.